 Second day of the challenge

-Day two started in sunny West Brompton with an Overground trip to Shepherds Bush, (why does a shepherd need a bush?)
+Day two of the Tube challenge started in sunny West Brompton with an Overground trip to Shepherds Bush, (why does a shepherd need a bush?)
 Woodford via Hainault on the Central line for over an hour so no rushing between stations this morning.
 Another terminus at Epping in the bag we headed south to Snaresbrook for a sunny walk to Wood Street, the first of only two walks today. 🚶🏻

 More line and station hopping to take in another end of line at Edgware.
 A great place to grab a bite to eat.
 Why does the Northern line have so many termini?
 Designed by a child with a crayon I think.